 Open world games.
 This term is always being thrown around in the landscape of video game releases.
-“It’s got a great open world!”, or “The open world system really makes it feel like you’re living there”.
-What is an open world game exactly?
+“It’s got a great open-world!”, or “The open-world system really makes it feel like you’re living there”.
+What is an open-world game?

 What is ‘Open World’?